ikushlianski/family-car-booking-backend/README.md

 ### Seed data
 Seed scripts are located at is located in unversioned files, as it contains secrets like passwords for initial users.

-After your stack is deployed, you can seed your DB in dev environment by running `npm run seed:dev`.
+After your stack is deployed, you can seed your DB in dev environment by running `yarn seed:dev`.

 ## Auth
 [//]: # (TODO add auth implementation docs)